watura/api-spec-1/resources/users/presence.md

 Retrieve a user's presence.

-If the user has never set a presence, `last_seen_at` will not be included.
+If the user has never set a presence, `last_seen_at` will not be set.

 ##### URL Parameters [<i class="fa fa-paragraph" aria-hidden="true"></i>](#url-parameters-1) {#url-parameters-1}